On Death Row: James Barnes

-The first episode features James Barnes, who is currently in prison in Florida.
-In 1998 he was given a life sentence for murdering his estranged wife.
+The first episode features James Barnes, who was in prison in Florida.
+In 1998, he was given a life sentence for murdering his estranged wife.
 Seven years into this sentence, he converted to Islam and became a practicing Muslim.
 During one period of Ramadan, he felt compelled to confess to the murder of Patricia Miller, for which he was then given the death sentence.
-Barnes strongly implies that further victims exist, but that he would not choose "this platform" (the justice system) to confess again, since the first voluntary confession had landed him on death row- a situation that he seems to consider unexpected and unfair.
+Barnes strongly implies that further victims exist, but that he would not choose "this platform" (the justice system) to confess again, since the first voluntary confession had landed him on death row - a situation that he seems to consider unexpected and unfair.
 Herzog begins his conversation by saying, "sympathizing with your quest for procedural justice, does not mean that I have to like you."
 Barnes is friendly and very responsive throughout the conversation.
 Herzog's questions focus on Barnes' state of mind as a man who knows when he will die.
 Herzog asks what he dreams of when he sleeps, what he misses the most from the outside world, and what he will request for his last meal.

 Herzog also interviews Tod Goodyear, a detective in Barnes' case, who describes the details of Barnes' crimes.
 Most of the description of the crimes comes from Goodyear and Herzog's voiceover, rather than from Barnes himself.
 Herzog also meets with George Burden, the post-conviction attorney for Barnes.
 Burden discusses his devotion to the due process of law and his reasons for defending Barnes, whose guilt he does not doubt.
 Burden does not explicitly state an opposition to the death penalty, but says that "retribution" is the only purpose it can serve.
 He and Herzog both dismiss immediately the suggestion that it acts as a deterrent of serious crimes.
 Herzog says that it is "Biblical and it is Old Testament, but it is not what Jesus would try to tell us."